percona/percona-server/doc/source/tokudb/tokudb_troubleshooting.rst

 The ``TOKUDB_LOCK_WAITS`` table
 --------------------------------------------------------------------------------

-The :table:`tokudb_lock_waits` table in the information schema contains the set of lock requests that are not granted due to a lock conflict with some other transaction.
+The :ref:`tokudb_lock_waits` table in the information schema contains the set of lock requests that are not granted due to a lock conflict with some other transaction.